robmuh/robmuh.github.com/_posts/2014-11-23-codecombat.markdown

 of web app and game development.
 The art of the game is also very amazing.
-All the more reason I was grossly disappointed to realize that getting my students excited about this tool would only serve to instill practices I'd have to unteach them later end would ensure they fail any job interview to become a programmer one day if they used them during those interviews.
+All the more reason I was grossly disappointed to realize that getting my students excited about this tool would only serve to instill practices I'd have to unteach them later and would ensure they fail any job interview to become a programmer one day if they used them during those interviews.